alperuzun/THRESHOLD/README.md

 ### Run Paired T Test
 <img src="https://github.com/alperuzun/THRESHOLD/blob/main/threshold/assets/page4.png?raw=true" alt="Page 4 Image" height= 240 align = "left" style = "margin-bottom: 20px" >

+`THRESHOLD` facilitates the statistical comparison between two saturation data sets to assess whether there are statistically significant differences between samples to provide additional insights in user analyses.

 Upload the two `saturation files` you would like to compare by clicking on the black fields.

 Ensure the files are in the proper, standard format `(.txt)` as exported by the `THRESHOLD` tool.
 The files should have three columns, `“Nth Gene Included,”` `“Incremental Saturation,”` and `“Overall Saturation.”` The file should be the same size; ie, the same number of rows.

 To run the test, simply press the `Run Paired-T-Test` button.